 Note: Some of the links in this post are affiliate links.
 You can read my disclosure policy here.

-Toward the end of 2016, I was almost dreading the start of another year.
+Toward December, I was almost dreading the start of another year.
 It wasn't that the closing year had been bad; in fact, it had been a really good one.
 But I was worried about goal-setting, or, more accurately, goal-failing.

 It happened every year: I would heroically set goals in January - new habits I wanted to develop, besetting sins I hoped to conquer - only to have reality set in around the end of February when I hadn't made any progress.
 Ultimately, with feelings of frustration and failure, I'd throw up my hands and give up on accomplishing any of my goals for that particular year.